 As your startup begins to expand its business and bring on more customers, you'll need to start tracking adherence to a baseline of customer service.
 Service level agreements, or SLAs, spell out your customers’ expectations for a certain level of service and failing to meet these demands could threaten contract renewals and your company’s ability to attract new business.
 You’ll want to set up triggers and workflows in your customer service software that will escalate tickets that are in danger of violating the SLA.

 Chances are you’ve answered a simple survey that asked you to rate a company’s customer service.
-So when you see a company state that its CSAT rating is 90 percent, that means 9 out of 10 respondents gave the company a passing grade.
-Note that CSAT surveys can be customized in appearance, wording, and cadence - so be ready to experiment.
+So when you see a company state that its CSAT rating is 90%, that means 9 out of 10 respondents gave the company a passing grade.
+Note that CSAT surveys can be customised in appearance, wording and cadence - so be ready to experiment.

 CSAT can be driven by a variety of factors that have influenced a customer’s satisfaction.
-Whether she has in mind her experience with the product or the help she received from someone on your team, it is important to monitor this because decreased satisfaction over time will lead to customer churn.
+Whether they have in mind their experience with the product or the help they received from someone on your team, it is important to monitor this because decreased satisfaction over time will lead to customer churn.
 A good practice is to send a CSAT survey immediately after a support interaction has closed.

-When sending out surveys to your customers, be sure to set a regular cadence (say, once every six months) so the data isn't skewed, and don't swamp them with too many emails - survey fatigue will set in, undermining the point of the exercise.
-(Ensure this doesn't happen by sending NPS surveys to a select group of customers - not your entire customer base - and then staggering the blasts by quarter.)
+When sending out surveys to your customers, be sure to set a regular pattern (say, once every six months) so the data isn't skewed and don't swamp them with too many emails - survey fatigue will set in, undermining the point of the exercise.
+Ensure this doesn't happen by sending NPS surveys to a select group of customers - not your entire customer base - and then staggering the surveys by quarter.
 With NPS, you’re gauging brand loyalty rather than the success of a particular interaction.
 And if you’re going to ask for feedback, take action on the results before sending out another survey.

-Be on the lookout for low NPS ratings—by creating engagement incentives like access to beta tests, opportunities to meet with product managers, and swag (of course) for these at-risk customers, you might be able to reshape how those users view your startup's product and service.
+Be on the lookout for low NPS ratings.
+By creating engagement incentives for these at-risk customers - such as access to beta tests, opportunities to meet product managers and swag (of course) - you might be able to reshape how those users view your startup's product and service.

-Your startup can now track and analyze customer service metrics.
+Your startup can now track and analyse customer service metrics.
 It’s time to move one step further by gathering feedback from your customers.